justjohnd/workflow/Rails Applications.md

 - Partials should be saved under the appropriate veiws folder, and the title should begin with an underscore.
 Ex.: `app/views/articles/_form.html.erb`
 - Use `render` to access the partial: `<%= render "form", article: @article %>`

-# Modifying database via irb
+# Helpful methods and modifying the database via irb
 You can access your database directly through irb on the console. `bin/rails console` will open irb.
 Use `reload!` to reload the console after making any changes to model files

 - `all` method returns an array of all records in a table.
 Ex.: `User.all`